Post 420 Recovery: Get 15% off your med card!

 The caregiver application fees are:

-Learn more about becoming a caregiver in Illinois.
+Learn more about how to become a caregiver in Illinois.

 How to register for a med card in Illinois

-Learn more about how to get a medical card in Illinois.
+Learn more about how to get a medical cannabis card in Illinois.

 How to renew your med card in Illinois

 Illinois has two types of renewal for its medical cannabis program: an extension and a full renewal.
 If you haven’t allowed your registration to expire, you can do an extension renewal through the state’s online portal.
-It does not require you to visit your doctor to recertify.
-However, if you have gone three years without having a doctor recertify you or you’ve allowed your card to expire, you’ll need to see a doctor to be certified again.
+It does not require you to visit your practitioner to recertify.
+However, if you have gone three years without having a practitioner recertify you or you’ve allowed your card to expire, you’ll need to be certified again.

 Thankfully, the process for how to renew your Illinois medical cannabis card isn’t complicated.
 And NuggMD makes the process even easier!